t-barrett/academic-kickstart/content/home/experience.md

   date_end = "2012-09-01"
   description = """
   * Data collection
-  * Developed a taxonomy of gestures
+  * Developed a taxonomy of user gestures
-  * Annotate user gestures from video recordings
+  * Annotated user gestures from video recordings
+  * Analyzed data in Excel and SPSS
   """
 +++